SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

     Disable if only logging statement should be recorded.
 Note if you work with an interactive console like *IPython*, it is a good idea to set ``log_stdout=False`` to avoid messing up the console output.

+* ``report_progress``

+    If progress of runs and an estimate of the remaining time should be shown.
+    Can be `True` or `False` or a triple ``(10, 'pypet', logging.Info)`` where the first number is the percentage and update step of the resulting progressbar and the second one is a corresponding logger name with which the progress should be logged.
+    If you use `'print'`, the `print` statement is used instead.
+The third value specifies the logging level (level of logging statement *not* a filter) with which the progress should be logged.

+    Note that the progress is based on finished runs.
+If you use the `QUEUE` wrapping in case of multiprocessing and if storing takes long, the estimate of the remaining time might not be very accurate.

 * ``multiproc``